solutions-for-realvalue/AI-AgentAdviser/README.md

    OPENAI_API_KEY=your_api_key_here
    ```

-2. Ensure your `.env` file is secure and not shared publicly.
+2. Ensure your `.env` file is excluded from version control (.gitignore) for security.

 ---